NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 If `trigger_method` is set on `coeff_of_variation`, the process is not completely the same.
 Indeed, the coefficient of variation is compute like other metrics, based on the number of document for a specific `target` and `aggregator`.
 But this coefficient of variation is then compare to the `trigger_sensitivity`.
 Based on `trigger_on`, all the group is mark as outlier or not.

-This method could be used for detecting an occurance in events.
+This method could be used for detecting an occurrence in events.
 Example use case: look for signs of a piece of malware sending out beacons to a Command & Control server at fixed time intervals each minute, hour or day.

 **Example model**